smart-edge-open/ido-specs/doc/reference-architectures/openness_sdwan.md

   - Rule: describes what traffic to match and what policy to assign for that traffic.

-SD-WAN CNF is created with Global and Interface sections initialized based on the interfaces allocated to CNF.
-Once CNF starts SD-WAN MWAN3 CNF API can be used to get/create/update/delete an mwan3 rule and policy per Member.
+A SD-WAN CNF will be created with Global and Interface sections initialized based on the interfaces allocated to it.
+Once the CNF starts, the SD-WAN MWAN3 CNF API can be used to get/create/update/delete an mwan3 rule and policy, on a per member basis.

-### Firewall
+### Firewall (fw3)
-OpenWrt uses firewall3 (fw3) netfilter/iptable rule builder application.
-It runs in the user-space to parse a configuration file into a set of iptables rules, sending each of the rules to the kernel netfilter modules.
-The fw3 application is used by OpenWRT to “safely” construct a rule set while hiding much of the details.
+OpenWrt uses the firewall3 (fw3) netfilter/iptable rule builder application.
+It runs in user space to parse a configuration file into a set of iptables rules, sending each of the rules to the kernel netfilter modules.
+The fw3 application is used by OpenWRT to “safely” construct a rule set, while hiding much of the details.
 The fw3 configuration automatically provides the router with a base set of rules and an understandable configuration file for additional rules.

-fw3, similar to iptables application, is based on libiptc library that is used to communicate with the Netfilter kernel modules.
+Similarly to the iptables application, fw3 is based on libiptc library that is used to communicate with the netfilter kernel modules.
 Both fw3 and iptables applications follow the same steps to apply rules on Netfilter:

-  - establish a socket and read the Netfilter table into the application.
+  - Establish a socket and read the netfilter table into the application.

-  - modify the chains, rules, etc. in the table (all parsing and error checking is done in user-space by libiptc).
+  - Modify the chains, rules, etc. in the table (all parsing and error checking is done in user-space by libiptc).

-  - replace the Netfilter table in the kernel.
+  - Replace the netfilter table in the kernel

-fw3 is typically managed by invoking the shell script /etc/init.d/firewall that accepts the following set of arguments (start, stop, restart, reload, flush).
-Behind the scenes, /etc/init.d/firewall then calls fw3, passing the argument to the binary.
+fw3 is typically managed by invoking the shell script /etc/init.d/firewall, which accepts the following set of arguments (start, stop, restart, reload, flush).
+Behind the scenes, /etc/init.d/firewall then calls fw3, passing the supplied argument to the binary.

-OpenWRT firewall configuration with use of fw3 application includes the following sections:
+OpenWRT firewall is configured when it is started, via a configuration file with the following paragraphs:

   - Default: declares global firewall settings that do not belong to specific zones.